-- (a) The Council must meet on or before 30 September in the year in which the term of a relevant Director expires to appoint a replacement Director in accordance with the provisions of Article 41 of the Constitution. - (b) A meeting of the Council must be convened at any time upon the request of the President (or if a Deputy President is chair of the Council, then the Deputy President) or more than 50 percent of Councillors under Article 61(b) of the Constitution. - (c) Councillors may meet by using such means as permitted by Article 61(e) and (f) of the Constitution.
-A Councillor unable to attend or vote at any meeting may not authorise the Company Secretary or any other Councillor to vote on their behalf under Article 61(h) of the Constitution. - (d) The Council may confer without management or any other person present and at each scheduled meeting may have a private session (including without the President, or if a Deputy President is chair of the Council, then the Deputy President). - (e) Where the Council has received the report from the Nomination Committee in accordance with By-Law 6.6(I), and a member of the Council wishes to raise a material matter in relation to one or more of the candidates recommended by the Nomination Committee in its report, the member of the Council shall refer the matter to the President (or if a Deputy President is chair of the Council, then the Deputy President), who shall convene a special meeting of the Council to determine if the Council wishes the Nomination Committee to reconsider their report in light of the material matter.
-If the Council's decision is to request the Nomination Committee to reconsider their report, the President (or if a Deputy President is chair of the Council, then the Deputy President is chair of the Council, then the Deputy President is chair of the Council, then the Deputy President (or if a Deputy President is chair of the Council, then the Deputy President is chair of the Council, then the Deputy President (or if a Deputy President is chair of the Council, then the Deputy President (or if a Deputy President is chair of the Council, then the Deputy President (or if a Deputy President is chair of the Council, then the Deputy President (or if a Deputy President is chair of the Council, then the Deputy President (or if a Deputy President is chair of the Council will take into account the timing schedule of the appointment process and the time needed for the Nomination Committee to properly consider any request to convene.
+- (a) The Council must meet on or before 30 September in the year in which the term of a relevant Director expires to appoint a replacement Director in accordance with the provisions of Article 41 of the Constitution. - (b) A meeting of the Council must be convened at any time upon the request of the President or in the event a Deputy President is the chair, then upon the request of the Deputy President or more than 50 percent of Councillors under Article 61(b) of the Constitution. - (c) Councillors may meet by using such means as permitted by Article 61(e) and (f) of the Constitution.
+A Councillor unable to attend or vote at any meeting may not authorise the Company Secretary or any other Councillor to vote on their behalf under Article 61(h) of the Constitution. - (d) The Council may confer without management or any other person present and at each scheduled meeting may have a private session (including without the President or if a Deputy President is chair of the Council, then without the Deputy President). - (e) Where the Council has received the report from the Nomination Committee in accordance with By-Law 6.9(m)(ii), and a member of the Council wishes to raise a material matter in relation to one or more of the candidates recommended by the Nomination Committee in its report, the member of the Council shall refer the matter to the President or in the event a Deputy President is the chair, then the Deputy President, who shall convene a special meeting of the Council to determine if the Council wishes the Nomination Committee to reconsider their report in light of the material matter.
+If the Council's decision is to request the Nomination Committee to reconsider their report, the President or in the event a Deputy President is the chair, they will request the Nomination Committee to convene a special meeting to consider the request from the Council.
+The Council will take into account the timing schedule of the appointment process and the time needed for the Nomination Committee to properly consider any request to convene.